AlexsLemonade/OpenPBTA-analysis/analyses/mutect2-vs-strelka2/README.md

 # Mutect2 vs Strelka2: SNV caller comparison analysis

-This original analysis evaluated Mutect2 and Strelka2 mutation calls by comparing their [MAF files](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/) but has since been superseded by the [SNV Caller comparison analysis](https://github.com/AlexsLemonade/OpenPBTA-analysis/tree/master/analyses/snv-callers).
+This original analysis evaluated Mutect2 and Strelka2 mutation calls by comparing their [MAF files](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/) but has since been superseded by the more [comprehensive analysis for all four SNV Callers](https://github.com/AlexsLemonade/OpenPBTA-analysis/tree/master/analyses/snv-callers).
 The original issue for this analysis is [here](https://github.com/AlexsLemonade/OpenPBTA-analysis/issues/30).
-The findings of this analysis led to the addition of two other mutation callers, [VarDict and Lancet](https://github.com/AlexsLemonade/OpenPBTA-analysis/issues/103) which are all four callers are evaluated and compared in [here](https://github.com/AlexsLemonade/OpenPBTA-analysis/tree/master/analyses/snv-callers).
+The findings of this analysis led to the addition of two other mutation callers, [VarDict and Lancet](https://github.com/AlexsLemonade/OpenPBTA-analysis/issues/103).

+Note that this analysis uses `maftools::read.maf` which by defauly only uses coding and nonsynonymous mutations.

 ## Summary of findings: